kapilsarkar/JS-INTERVIEW-QUESTIONS/readme.md

 ---
 💥 8.
 What are the various things `hoisted` in Java Script ?❓

--  🎯 The various thing that are histed :
+-  🎯 The various thing that are hoisted :
 ```
  Function declarations: Fully hoisted.
   var - Hoisted